 - Although Johnson & Johnson (J&J) has strongly denied the link between talcum powder and ovarian cancer, juries have believed the link exists and have granted huge awards to victims/plaintiffs – In fact, in July 2018, a St. Louis jury awarded 22 plaintiffs in a talc case $4.6 billion, sending a very strong message to J&J. In May 2018, another jury issued a plaintiff $110.4 million for her talc case.
 Additionally, in May and October 2016, other juries awarded plaintiffs in talc and ovarian cancer cases $55 million and $72 million (respectively).
 While J&J has vowed to appeal these massive verdicts, it’s clear that juries across the U.S. believe that exposure to talcum powder can play a role in causing ovarian cancer and that the makers of talc products, like J&J, must pay when their products play a role in causing serious injuries.

 If you or a loved one has been diagnosed with ovarian cancer after exposure to or use of talcum powder, the experienced attorneys at the Amaro Law Firm are ready to discuss your potential claim and provide you with helpful legal advice – and exceptional representation – moving forward.

 Find Out More about a Potential Talc Claim: Contact a Houston Personal Injury & Product Liability Attorney at the Amaro Law Firm

 A Houston personal injury & product liability attorney at the Amaro Law Firm can help you pursue all available legal remedies if you or a loved one has developed ovarian cancer after use of talcum powder.

 Call (877) 892-2797 or email our firm for your FREE consultation and essential information regarding your potential claim.
-We can help you navigate the road ahead, working relentlessly to maximize your financial recovery.
+We can help you navigate the road ahead.